 - Screw the Rules, I Have Supernatural Powers!: Every single race in the game, each in a different way.

-- What Kind of Lame Power Is Heart, Anyway?: Empath's ability to treat an opponent's Combat card as a Compromise card instead seems pretty weak at first glance.
+- What Kind of Lame Power Is Heart, Anyway?: Empath's ability to treat an opponent's attack card as a negotiate card instead seems pretty weak at first glance.